AngelaMeow/angelameow.github.io/self-portrait.md

 ### The Process

 #### Digitalizing the Dataset
 I've started scanning the journal entries to digitalize the journal data quickly and be able to work with it.
-The outcome from the first Step is a JSON file where each journal entry has included the date and counts of the sentiment analysis.
+The outcome from the first step is a JSON file including each journal entry date and word counts of the sentiment analysis.
 Each entry contains counts of positive, negative, and neutral words.

 `{
   "date": "2026-03-05",